rudra012/crudl-example-django/README.md

 },
 ```

-With collections, you create the visual representation by defining the _listView_ and _changeView_ of each object:
+With collections, you create the visual representation by defining the _listView_, _changeView_ and _addView_ of each object:
 ```javascript
 var listView = {}
 listView.fields = []